hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 ### Books covering fluid mechanics

 The "standards" on this list are Landau & Lifshitz (1997) and Tritton (1988), both classics but with different personalities.
-Landau/Lifshitz is very theoretical, while Tritton is packed with photographs and plots of experimental data.
+Landau/Lifshitz is obviously very theoretical, while Tritton is packed with photographs and plots of experimental data.
 Neither is likely suitable for a first undergraduate course in the field, but serious students of hydrodynamics will inevitably consult both.

 - Thomas E. Faber, 1995:  *Fluid Dynamics for Physicists*.
 Cambridge University Press.
     - Faber (1927-2004) was both a theoretical and experimental physicist at Cambridge University and also an executive at the publishing company founded by his father.
 Like Tritton's, Faber's book is packed with photos, but unlike Tritton, it fails to include much experimental data.
 Faber concedes that he is but an "enthusiastic amateur" compared to other physicists who've written fluid dynamics books.
 He wrote this one so that it "may be read for pleasure as well as for instruction by physicists of any age and at almost any level of sophisticiation who want to learn fluid dynamics for themselves."
 It lacks exercises, but derivations are only sketched, so that readers could certainly work through the material with pencil and paper if they chose to.